 Particle fluxes at the seafloor

 Particle fluxes at the seafloor were monitored by the Sedimentation Event Sensor, an optical particulate carbon trap that collects and images sinking particles (51).
 Particles entered the 0.5 m2 funnel opening and accumulated on a 25-mm-diameter slide for a 5-minute collection period every 20 minutes.
 The sample was excited with blue LED light at 470 nm, and a fluorometer measured emission at 690 nm center wavelength with a 10 nm bandwidth.
-This reading indicates the possible presence of chlorophyll (Yentsch and Phinney, 1985) and fresh surface-derived material.
+This reading indicates the possible presence of chlorophyll (Yentsch and Menzel, 1963) and fresh surface-derived material.
 Front- and back-lit macro images were then recorded, after which the sample was discarded before the next collection began 15 minutes later.
 Back-lit images were used to calculate the amount of light attenuated by particles on the collection plate (attenuance, atn), which has a quantitative relationship with carbon flux (52).
 For each collect interval, a background image was created from the maximum red channel pixel values of the preceding 20 images.
 Attenuance was calculated as the mean of the negative log-transformed ratio of the red-channel pixels in the sample image normalized to the background image pixel values.

 Statistical analyses